1dot13/source/gamedir-languages/German_Version/GermanTranslatedMercs-ReadMe.txt

 Changelog:
 ----------
+2016-01-08:
+- added Boss
+- updates to Bud
+- updates to Rusty

 2016-01-04:
--added Spam
+- added Spam
--updates to Rusty
+- updates to Rusty